Alfred Ezra: Collection

 Ezra started collecting birds while a child in India.
 On his journey to England, he travelled through the Pamir Mountains and Turkestan, collecting rare birds and animals on this expedition.
 From 1920 to 1940, his collection at Foxwarren Park was probably the finest private zoo in the world.

 He kept hummingbirds and sunbirds.
 Their specialised diet of nectar was difficult to reproduce in captivity, and Ezra established the importance of including fat, minerals, protein, and vitamins in their diet.
 A mixture which he used with success added condensed milk and Mellin's Food—typically food for human babies—to honey, which was then watered down.
 In this way, he was able to keep a garnet-throated hummingbird for eight years—a remarkable record when these had once been thought impossible to keep in captivity.

 Ezra also kept parakeets.
 In 1933, a pair of fledgling Indian ring-necked parakeets were smothered in their nest by a swarm of bees.
 He had a pair of pink-headed ducks which were the last of their kind, now being thought extinct.
 The pink-headed ducks wouldn't breed but the Mandarin ducks which he was sent by Jean Delacour were more successful and founded a large colony across south-east England.

-Personal life
+Personal life and death

 Ezra married Muriel Sassoon, with whom he had two daughters, Aline and Ruth.
 He died at Foxwarren Park on 1 August 1955, age 82, after a lengthy illness.